renatoathaydes/easy-jetty/README.md

 # EasyJetty

+> STATUS: currently in early development

 EasyJetty makes it trivial to embed [Jetty](http://www.eclipse.org/jetty/), a fully functional web server and Servlet container, into your application.

+Although EasyJetty provides lots of shortcuts to make the creation of a web server application based on Jetty much simpler, you still have the full power of Jetty available where you need it.

+See the [documentation](/wiki) for details.

 ```java
 import com.athaydes.easyjetty.*;